New pension scheme: Relief for farmers and traders under Modi 2.0

 The Cabinet also approved the Pradhan Mantri Kisan Pension Yojana under which small and marginal farmers will get a minimum fixed pension of Rs 3,000 per month on attaining the age of 60 years.

-The government will cover minimum five crore small and marginal farmers in the first three years.
+The government will cover a minimum of five crore small and marginal farmers in the first three years.

 Extension of PM-KISAN scheme